fetchai/uAgents/CONTRIBUTING.md

     2. Guard against future breaking changes and lower the maintenance cost.

 - All public features **must be documented**.
-- All files must include a license header.
-- Keep API compatibility in mind when you change any code under `<project>`.
+- Keep API compatibility in mind when you change any code.
 Above version `1.0.0`, breaking changes can happen across versions with different left digit.
 Below version `1.0.0`, they can happen across versions with different middle digit.
 Reviewers of your pull request will comment on any API compatibility issues.

 ## <a name="commit"></a> Commit Message Convention